lisa-lumos/Tableau/README.md

 In web authoring (requires Creator role), you can create extracts directly with default extract settings.
 Extract refreshes for web authors requires Tableau Bridge.

 **Best practices for creating a data extract:**
-- `Anggregate` data: so it is much smaller than the transaction level data extract,  which improves query performance.
+- `Aggregate` data: so it is much smaller than the transaction level data extract,  which improves query performance.
 - `Hide` all unused fields: it can speed extract creation and to preserve storage space.
 - `Filter` data:  remove data you do not need.